UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices: Methodology

 \subsubsection{Root Cause Analysis}

 Once an anomaly is detected, the root cause analysis (RCA) phase further investigates the anomaly and produces a ranked list of root causes, along with interpretable diagnostic reports for SREs to mitigate it.
 Unlike conventional approaches that sample data before fault analysis, potentially risking the loss of critical information, \methodname conducts RCA on the complete stream of observability data.
 This design helps balance diagnostic accuracy with storage efficiency.
 The analysis consists of two steps.
-First, the \textit{Pattern mining} identifies deviations from normal behavior and generates pattern events.
-Each event includes both normal and abnormal values, along with the specific pattern of deviation, allowing SREs to quickly pinpoint anomalous behavior.
+First, the \textit{Feature profiler} identifies deviations from normal behavior and generates feature events.
+Each event includes both normal and abnormal values, along with the specific deviation feature, allowing SREs to quickly pinpoint anomalous behavior.
 Then, the \textit{Anomaly service scoring} prioritizes suspected root cause services based on the observed anomalies.

-\paragraph{Pattern mining.} To handle the heterogeneity and high volume of multi-modal observability data, we design a lightweight pattern miner to extract informative patterns from logs, traces, and metrics.
-Instead of processing telemetry data streams directly, the miner transforms them into a unified, structured representation of patterns, as illustrated in Table~\ref{tab:alert}.
+\textit{Feature Profiling.} To handle the heterogeneity and high volume of multi-modal observability data, we design a lightweight feature miner to extract informative features from logs, traces, and metrics.
+Instead of processing telemetry data streams directly, the miner transforms them into a unified, structured representation of deviation tuples, as illustrated in Table~\ref{tab:alert}.
 This design ensures processing efficiency and high recall, enabling real-time monitoring without introducing significant latency.
 For each modality, the miner quantifies the deviation of current behavior from fault-free reference data:

-\begin{itemize} \item \textit{Metric Pattern.} We generate metric patterns by quantifying the deviation of their current behavior from a known fault-free reference period.
+\begin{itemize} \item \textit{Metric Feature.} We generate metric features by quantifying the deviation of their current behavior from a known fault-free reference period.
 We measure the change between the current distribution $Q$ and the reference distribution $P$ using two indicators: the distributional overlap $\mathcal{O} = \int \min(P(x), Q(x)) \, dx$, and the relative mean value shift $\Delta^{\mu}$.
 These indicators are combined into a composite deviation score $\Delta^{\mathcal{M}} = k \cdot \mathcal{O} + (1-k) \cdot \Delta^{\mu},$ where the weighting factor $k$ is fixed at 0.8.
 This score provides a unified measure that captures both the stability of the metric distribution and the shift in its central tendency.